Chicago is a must for every urban traveler.

 - Chicago Getaway Hostel.
 Submitted by a reader.
 “The Chicago Getaway Hostel has comfortable public areas with pool tables, computers, guitars, and even a hot chocolate vending machine.
 The rooms are nice with plenty of space.
 There is a free breakfast and there are also lots of social events.
 Staff is around 24/7 so you can always get information on anything you want to do in the city.”
 Located at 616 W Arlington Pl, Chicago

 - Hotel Monaco.
 This is not a budget option but a boutique hotel worth the cost.
 When I checked, it was less expensive than most 4-star Chicago hotels and had a better rating.
-The Hotel Monaco on Wabash Ave so very central.
+The Hotel Monaco is on Wabash Ave so very central.
 It looked like a typical boutique hotel in the lobby but when I got to my room I couldn’t believe it.
 It was theatrical, full of reds and golds, with unusual accents.
 When I opened the drapes to see what kind of view I had, I discovered a huge window seat overlooking the Chicago River.